 The more authority a site has, the more it helps Google see you as an expert in what you are talking about.
-The big link backs can be hard to get!
+The big back links can be hard to get!

-But it’s not as hard to start off getting link backs from other bloggers when they are doing roundup posts.
+But it’s not as hard to start off getting backlinks from other bloggers when they are doing roundup posts.
 I have quite a few roundup posts on my blogs where I mention other blogger’s posts and provide a link to it.

 The easiest way to get included in roundups is to join Facebook groups for bloggers looking for posts to feature.
 Here are a few that I like for crafting and recipe niches:

 There are also a lot of great Blogger Facebook groups about different topics.
 These are great places to ask questions and get advice from other bloggers.

 I hope you learned something new about craft blogging and hopefully a few things to think about before you start on this new adventure!
 I absolutely love my job and am so blessed that I am able to make a full-time income by doing something I love and helping others.

 It’s not at all how I envisioned my life to turn out… it’s better!